What Are North Dakota's Car Accident Laws?

 • property damage to an apparent extent of at least $4,000.

-North Dakota's No-Fault Car Insurance Laws
+Is North Dakota a No-Fault Car Insurance State?

-As touched on above, North Dakota is one of a dozen or so states that follow a no-fault car insurance scheme.
+Yes.
+North Dakota is one of a dozen or so states that follow a no-fault car insurance scheme.
 That means injured drivers and passengers must typically turn first to their own personal-injury-protection car insurance coverage to get compensation for medical bills, lost income, and other out-of-pocket losses after a crash, regardless of who might have been at fault.
 A claim against the at-fault driver is only possible in certain scenarios.
 Get the details on the North Dakota no-fault car insurance rules.

 Car Accident Claim Tool